darius/cant/README.md

-# squeam
+# Squeam

-Yes, another Scheme dialect
+Yes, another Scheme dialect;
+or, lambda: the germinal object.
+So object-oriented, it'll turn your stomach!